 An increase in cases of HIV in children

-With children with HIV come different techniques, methods and challenges for treatment.
+With children with HIV come different techniques, methods, and challenges for treatment.
 The methods used for treating adults cannot be applied to children with HIV.
 They are different in many ways.
 It is estimated that there are around 2 million children all over the world who have HIV.
 Because this figure was established in 2007 the number could have increased dramatically.

 3 ways children get HIV

 There are 3 main methods that HIV is usually transferred to children.
 The first method is through childbirth.
 The mother transfers the virus to the child she is carrying.
 The second method is through blood transfusion or getting a transfusion of contaminated blood.
 The third method is through using a contaminated needle.
 The second method can easily be avoided or prevented with the proper screening and precautions in place.
 After all blood banks regularly screen the blood they get for donation.
 If the screening is good, they should easily be able to detect contaminated blood and screen it accordingly.
 The third method is also easily avoidable.
 Needles can easily be disposed of and there is no real reason to use a contaminated needle on a child.
 It would only be an extremely perverse act that would be deplorable.
 The first method is not so easily avoidable as the last two.
-Without proper testing an expectant mother would never know if she had HIV or not.
+Without proper testing, an expectant mother would never know if she had HIV or not.
 This makes it very tragic but it is still treatable.
 It is also sometimes difficult to gauge the proper amount or doses of medicine that must be given to kids over adults.

 Differing treatments in children and adults

 There are many treatments in place for children with HIV.
 The methods are in place.
 And children actually have some better chances than adults in combatting the disease.
-This is because at their young ages, their immune systems are just developing.
+This is because, at their young ages, their immune systems are just developing.
 With their immune systems still being in developmental stages, children actually respond more to treatment than adults.
 They also have much higher rates of metabolism and are more energetic as a rule.
 They also have more fats in their tiny bodies.
-These physical and physiological differences of children and adults make a big difference in terms of treatments and how they are applied.
+These physical and physiological differences between children and adults make a big difference in terms of treatments and how they are applied.
 Children may also have a harder time taking their medicine than adults.
 Children have very sensitive taste buds and would not want to take in bitter medicine and this could sometimes hamper treatment.